-Attorneys practicing family law can represent clients in family court proceedings or in related negotiations and can also draft important legal documents such as Applications and supporting documents in court, as well as several domestic contracts including but not limited to separation agreements, cohabitation agreements, and the like.
+Attorneys and law firms specializing in family law can represent clients in family court proceedings or related negotiations.
+They can also draft important legal documents such as Applications and supporting documents in court, as well as several domestic contracts, including but not limited to separation agreements, cohabitation agreements, and the like.

 Family cases are a type of civil case, but they generally involve issues between or concerning spouses, parents, and children.
-Family courts handle a wide variety of cases involving domestic matters.
+Canadian family courts handle a wide variety of cases involving domestic matters.
 The most common issues handled at family court include:

-· Juvenile Matters.
 Family court oversees all matters where there are allegations of child abuse, child neglect, or where minors are accused of participating in illegal behavior.
-These matters are largely handled by the District Attorney Juvenile Division.
+These matters are handled mainly by the District Attorney Juvenile Division.
 The family court can also approve work permits for minors under the age of 14.

-Examples of family law issues include how to divide property between separating spouses, where children will live upon separation of their parents, how much does the payor parent owe their child(ren) towards child support.
+Examples of family law issues include how to divide property and real estate between separating spouses, where children will live upon separation of their parents, and how much the payor parent owes their child(ren) towards child support.

 At its most basic level, Statistics Canada defines a family as a couple — with or without children, married or common-law — or a lone parent with at least one child in the same house.

-Family lawyers are involved in the personal aspects of their clients’ lives which may include divorce, child custody (now decision-making responsibility and parenting time), alimony, abuse and neglect proceedings, successions, family partitions, and so on.
-A family lawyer is expected to help a client resolve any issue relating to his/her family.
-Our lawyers at Nussbaum Law are well trained and deal with all aspects of family law.
+Family lawyers are involved in the personal aspects of their clients’ lives, including divorce, child custody (now decision-making responsibility and parenting time), alimony, abuse and neglect proceedings, successions, family partitions, etc. A family lawyer is expected to help a client resolve any issue relating to his/her family.
+Our staffs are well trained and deal with all aspects of family law.
 We understand the need to listen to our clients and apply an individualised and customised approach to every case.